renanlopescoder/rest-api-node/README.md

 ## Node API

+### Description
+Node API is production ready and open source project in Node, Express and MongoDB

+### Support
-Application in Node, Express, MongoDB and PM2 to give support to Front End development, this application serving a bunch of AJAX requests to give and manipulate data from database.
+This application is hosted on Heroku and serve a bunch of AJAX requests to give and manipulate data from database and give a support to test front end applications

 ### Showcase